aditya43/complete-nodejs/readme.md

     heroku create aditya-hajare-weather-app
     ```
 - **NOTE:** `aditya-hajare-weather-app` is the sub-domain and it must be unique across `Heroku`.
+- From your project root, execute following command:
+    ```
+    heroku git:remote -a [APP_NAME]

+    // For e.g.
+    heroku git:remote -a aditya-hajare-weather-app
+    ```
 - Execute `git remote` to list remote branches.
 You should see something like below:
     ```
     heroku